paheon/MeowBase/README.md

 - `delItem(mixed $key = null, bool $prune = false): ?bool`: Deletes specific cache item
 - `delItemByTag(mixed $tags, bool $prune = false): ?bool`: Deletes items by tag

-### 6. Cached Database
+### 7. Cached Database - CachedDB

-Database system, `cachedDB`, is an enhanced version of Medoo.
+Database system, `CachedDB`, is an enhanced version of Medoo.
 It is directly inherited from Medoo and added caching and logging abilities on top of it.

 The original functions from Medoo, like `select()` and `get()`, are not cached but may use logging function to log the query and result.
 Logging function allows to log the executed SQL statment and the result of query.
 It is controlled by two properties, `enableLog` and `logResult`, in `cachedDB` class.
 When `enableLog` is true, the executed SQL statment will be logged; if `logResult` is true, the result of query will be logged.
 These two properties are false by default and can be changed at any time.